tonmoy-hossain/MGAug/readme.md

-# MGAug
-MGAug: Multimodal Geometric Augmentation in Latent Spaces of Image Deformations
+# MGAug: Multimodal Geometric Augmentation in Latent Spaces of Image Deformations

 This repository provides the PyTorch implementation of the paper, [MGAug: Multimodal Geometric Augmentation in Latent Spaces of Image Deformations](https://arxiv.org/abs/2312.13440)